NHL Best Bets for Tuesday: Expert Hockey Predictions for Today's Playoff Games

 Google News

-The 4-3 final in game 1 was the 3rd over in 5 head to head matchups in the 2025-26 season.
+The 4-3 final in Game 1 was the third over in 5 head-to-head matchups in the 2025-26 season.
 In those games, the game totals have averaged 6.2 goals.
 That only reinforces longer term trends between these teams in which the over has hit in 9 out of the last 12 played dating back a couple of seasons.
-This year, it was not horribly surprising, considering the Lightning scored the 4th most goals per game in the NHL this season and the Canadiens scored the 7th most goals per game.
+This year it was not horribly surprising considering the Lightning scored the fourth-most goals in the NHL this season and the Canadiens scored the seventh most.

-Although special teams was a big factor in game 1 and the Lightning will almost certainly clean up that part of their game, there was a bit of a concerning trend entering the playoffs that continued on Sunday.
-Tampa has now allowed 4+ goals in 4 out of their last 7 games.
-Tampa is loaded with offensive talent, so goal prevention deficiencies can be overcome if it is not cleaned up quickly.
+Although special teams was a big factor in Game 1 and the Lightning will almost certainly clean up that part of their game, there was a bit of a concerning trend entering the playoffs that continued on Sunday.
+Tampa Bay has now allowed 4+ goals in 4 out of its last 7 games.
+Tampa Bay is loaded with offensive talent, so goal prevention deficiencies can be overcome if it is not cleaned up quickly.
 That dynamic also bodes well for an over.
 Last postseason, the Lightning had similar challenges as they allowed 3.80 goals per game and were bounced in the first round.
-The Canadiens have shown the ability to capitalize on opponents’ mistakes, as we know the Lightning can as well.
-The matchup and early series trends give appeal to an over 5.5 goals.
+The Canadiens have shown the ability to capitalize on opponents’ mistakes — and we know the Lightning can, as well.
+The matchup and early series trends give appeal to Over 5.5.

 See our Canadiens vs Lightning Game 2 prediction